GilaCMS/docs/source/api.rst

         :param string $default: (optional) The value to return if there option has not saved value.
         :returns: The option value.

+    .. method:: setOption($option,$value='')

+        (static) Sets an option value.

+        :param string $option: Option name.
+        :param string $default: The value to set.

     .. method:: hasPrivilege ($pri)

         (static) Checks if logged in user has at least one of the required privileges.

         :param string/Array $pri: The privilege(s) to check.
         :returns: True or false.

+    .. method:: dir ($path)

+        (static) Creates the folder if does not exist and return the path.

+        :param string $path: Folder path.
+        :returns: string

     .. method:: make_url($c, $action='', $args=[])